Zaher1307/TopologyAPI/README.md

 - [Maven](https://maven.apache.org/) as a building tool.
 - [Junit5](https://junit.org/junit5/) to perform unit tests.

+**The purpose of choose this technology**
+- *It's a high-level object oriented programming language*
+- *the knowlege I build in Java Programming language*
+- *Its support to the Gson library to parse and manipulate json files*
+- *It's supported by Maven building and managing tool*

 ## TopologyAPI Documentation
 **TopologyAPI is modeled by three classes as follows:**